wlucjan/peer-recognition/doc/adl/adr-00002-typescript-programming-language.md

-# TypeScript as the main programming language
+# ADR 2: TypeScript as the main programming language

 ## Status